Istichub/Istichub.github.io/README.md

-# Loading 10%
+# Loading 99%
-need some help boiz
+Need some CSS